Forrest-Jones/Space-Exploration-CLI-Version-3.0/README.md

     list_planets: List all the planets present in the database along with their star system and distance in light years.
 The user can invoke this command by typing: python lib/cli.py list_planets

     filter: Filter the planets in the database by either star system or distance.
 The user can invoke this command by typing: python lib/cli.py filter --system <star_system_name> to filter  by star system, or `python lib/cli.py filter --distance

+###Here is an exhaustive list of command functionality:

+find_planet: Find a planet by its name and display its star system and distance in light years.
+The user can invoke this command by typing: python lib/cli.py find_planet --name <planet_name>

+add_planet: Add a new planet to the database with its name, star system, and distance in light years.
+The user can invoke this command by typing: python lib/cli.py add_planet --name <planet_name> --star-system <star_system_name> --distance <distance>

+delete_planet: Delete a planet from the database by its name.
+The user can invoke this command by typing: python lib/cli.py delete_planet --name <planet_name>

+list_planets: List all the planets present in the database along with their star system and distance in light years.
+The user can invoke this command by typing: python lib/cli.py list_planets

+filter: Filter the planets in the database by either star system or distance.
+The user can invoke this command by typing: python lib/cli.py filter --system <star_system_name> to filter by star system, or python lib/cli.py filter --distance <distance> to filter by distance.

+time_dilation: Calculate the time passed on Earth for a given number of years passed on a planet, taking into account time dilation due to the planet's distance from Earth.
+The user can invoke this command by typing: python lib/cli.py time_dilation --name <planet_name> --years <years>

+discoverers: List all astronomers and the planets they discovered.
+The user can invoke this command by typing: python lib/cli.py discoverers

+travel_time: Calculate the time required to travel to a planet at a given spaceship speed.
+The user can invoke this command by typing: python lib/cli.py travel_time --name <planet_name> --speed <spaceship_speed>

+#Eleanor and Tyler:  "Thank you for shopping with us.
+Wasn't it out of this world?"